martin-p-bauer/2018_JWP/Part2.md

 > we should clarify terminology: semantics is about the meaning of data - metadata is data about data, so semantic information can be added as metadata to data - a "context" is not *called* "ontology"

- *	the meaning of the data, called metadata, e.g. in our home example a temperature measurement, with “Temperature” as name, ‘t’ as acronym, “°C” as unit of measure, “float” as measurement domain and 22 as value.
+ *	What is the data, i.e. data about data called metadata, e.g. in our home example a temperature measurement, with “Temperature” as name, ‘t’ as acronym, “°C” as unit of measure, “float” as measurement domain and 22 as value.
 With this metadata knowledge, few simple data analytics can already be performed, like e.g. in our home example, verifying if a  Temperature ‘t’ is not higher than 26,

  * and the context (in the sense of data environment view) of the data, extending the metadata and called ontology, like e.g. in our home example, the information of the sensor that provides the data, the associated positioning and geo-localization, environment, room and home ID, home owner information.
 With that extended semantic knowledge, more powerful semantic data analytics can now be performed, like e.g. in our home example, which are the collocated houses that have the same Temperature value.